GerritGeeraerts/markdown-cv/index.md

   which makes it easy to understand for students.

 `2009 - 2010` **Chief employee IT**, University Ghent, Belgium
-* .net, SQL, HTML, CSS: Writing a user story and developing a workflow tool for
-  sales, laborants, customers and administration department.
+* Writing a user story and developing a workflow tool for sales, laborants, customers and administration department. [**.net, SQL, HTML, CSS**]
 ## Skills
 ### Languages
 * Dutch: Mother Togue